 On June 14, the Diocese of Orange announced that public Masses would begin in Orange County in a phased-in approach with measures in place to safeguard public health.
 In addition, The Bishop of Orange, Kevin W. Vann, has extended a dispensation from the obligation to attend Mass on Sunday and Holy Days of Obligation until such time as it is deemed safe to have large gatherings at Mass.

-We are pleased to announce that we are able to maintain our regular weekend Mass schedule with Masses being celebrated outdoors beginning July 18, 2020.
-The altar will be located outside the front entrance of the Cathedral Cultural Center.
-Some outdoor seating will be provided under a canopy on the cathedral plaza.
-Those who are able, are encouraged to bring their own chair to be set up in the plaza.
+The altar is located outside the front entrance of the Cathedral Cultural Center.
+Some outdoor seating is provided under a canopy on the cathedral plaza.
 Everyone is being asked to wear a mask and practice social distancing while on Christ Cathedral campus.

-We are making every attempt to livestream the Sunday 9:45 am, 11:30 am, and 1:15 pm outdoor Masses.
-The 6:30 am and 5:30 pm daily Masses will continue to be livestreamed from the cathedral.
+The Sunday 9:45 am, 11:30 am, and 1:15 pm outdoor Masses and daily 6:30 am and Masses are will continue to be livestreamed from the cathedral.

 Weekend Mass schedule: